 Veterinarians occasionally prescribe it to dogs.
 Like ibuprofen, aspirin offers pain relief and reduces inflammation but also puts your dog at the risk of suffering seizures and gastrointestinal complications.
 As a result, only give your dog the medicine under strict adherence to a vet’s instructions.
 Similarly, small puppies and cats don’t tolerate the drug as they lack the enzymes required to process the medication in their systems.

 Thus, even a small dose of aspirin may be toxic to them.
 Ensure that you use the medicine correctly and on the proper dosage, even for older dogs.
-Also, consider giving aspirin with food since administering the drug without meals may increase the chances of your dog developing stomach ulcers.
+Also, consider giving aspirin with dog food since administering the drug without meals may increase the chances of your dog developing stomach ulcers.

 Acetaminophen, sold under the Tylenol brand, is another OTC medication that humans won’t give a second thought before grabbing from the medicine cabinet to relieve pains.
 Veterinarians may (on rare occasions) prescribe the drug to ease pain in dogs.
 However, it comes with serious side effects, too, like aspirin and ibuprofen.
 As a result, only give your dog acetaminophen if it’s a veterinarian’s directive and adhere to the administration instructions.